mauree155/Trade---Customs-Analysis/README.md

 - [Conclusion](#conclusion)
 - [Contact](#contact)

+# Trade and Customs Data Analysis Project

 ## Project Overview

+In the modern trade landscape, customs authorities handle massive volumes of data daily, from shipment details to taxation records.
+Yet, this data is often fragmented, inconsistent, and underutilized, leaving decision-makers without a clear picture of trade flows, compliance risks, and taxation efficiency.

-This project demonstrates how raw **trade and customs data** can be transformed into **actionable insights** for decision-makers.
+This project demonstrates how trade and customs data can be transformed into actionable insights.
+By following a structured workflow involving data cleaning, exploratory analysis, feature engineering, and interactive dashboarding, raw data is turned into a comprehensive, decision-ready data product.

-The workflow covers:
-- Cleaning raw, inconsistent data
-- Exploring patterns and relationships through **Exploratory Data Analysis (EDA)**
-- Engineering business-relevant features such as compliance, taxation fairness, and timeliness
-- Building an **interactive dashboard** to monitor trade activities, taxation efficiency, and compliance

-The end result is a comprehensive data product that provides customs authorities, policymakers, and analysts with a clear view of trade flows, risks, and opportunities.

 ## Business Problem
 Customs agencies face several recurring challenges that hinder efficiency and revenue collection: